Type40wpm/commission-sales/README.md

 # commission-sales
-Looking for code that will generate user code, which is then handed out and used for discount when product is purchased.
-Then code owner get commission based on percentage of sale.
+Looking for help with code that will generate a user code, which is then handed out and used for discount when product is purchased.
+Then code owner gets commission based on percentage of sale.
 This for performance marketing website.